Footprints: A Forensic Analysis

 The emulsion side will attain a tacky surface.

-Often dust or dirt on shoes or bare feet leave surface prints on rugs, mat, cloth, etc. because of colour or texture the prints are not visible.
+Often, dust or dirt on shoes or bare feet leaves surface prints on rugs, mats, cloth, etc., because of colour or texture, the prints are not visible.

-A black vinyl plastic charged with a high voltage can also be used to lifting such prints.
-The static charge generated after discharging the initial high voltage, attracts dust particles giving rise to negative print.
+A black vinyl plastic charged with a high voltage can also be used to lift such prints.
+The static charge generated after discharging the initial high voltage attracts dust particles, giving rise to negative print.

 Casting